epfl-lara/stainless/core/src/sphinx/purescala.rst

 Pure Scala
 ==========

-The input to Leon is a purely functional **subset** of `Scala
+The input to Stainless is a purely functional **subset** of `Scala
 <http://www.scala-lang.org/>`_, which we call
 **Pure Scala**.
-Constructs specific for Leon are defined inside Leon's libraries in package `leon` and its subpackages.
-Leon invokes standard `scalac` compiler on the input file, then performs additional checks to ensure that the given program belongs to Pure Scala.
+Constructs specific for Stainless are defined inside Stainless's libraries in package `stainless` and its subpackages.
+Stainless invokes standard `scalac` compiler on the input file, then performs additional checks to ensure that the given program belongs to Pure Scala.